Atlanta Tire Defect Attorneys

 Too often, tires fail because they are defective.
 Sometimes the tire manufacturer is negligent in the construction of the tire, allowing air pockets to form between tire layers or failing to align the tire belts.
 Other times, the tire manufacturer is negligent in the design of the tire, relying on poor-quality rubber or leaving out crucial pieces that hold tires together.

 At Butler Prather LLP, we know tires.
 We understand how and why tires fail.
 We understand what happens when tires fail.
 Most importantly, we know what to do about it.
-Our attorneys have handled cases against most major tire manufacturers, including Bridgestone/Firestone, Cooper, Dunlop, Goodyear, Hankook, and Michelin/Uniroyal/BF Goodrich.
+Our Atlanta and Columbus auto defect lawyers have handled cases against most major tire manufacturers, including Bridgestone/Firestone, Cooper, Dunlop, Goodyear, Hankook, and Michelin/Uniroyal/BF Goodrich.

-If you or someone you care about has been hurt in a car wreck, don’t forget to check the tires-both on the injured person’s vehicle, and on the vehicle that caused the collision.
-Or you can talk to us about it-for free.
+If you or someone you care about has been hurt in an Atlanta car wreck, don’t forget to check the tires, both on the injured person’s vehicle, and on the vehicle that caused the collision.
+Or you can talk to us about it for free.
 Call Butler Prather LLP at (800) 242-2962 or leave a message through our website for a free consultation.